ktibrahim/springboot-react-dockerized-app-tutorial/README.md

 * This step is required to build and test the spring boot app locally via maven.
 * When dockerizing the application we will build mongodb along with the project in a single image.
 * Before building the spring boot application, pull mongodb docker image if not present.
-* For this test I have not used volumes are not used with mongodb, but they can be used to make sure data is not lost during container restarts.

 ```
 docker pull mongo
 ```

 Run the mongodb docker image by executing below command.
-It runs the db with the name mongodb & listens on port 27071.
+It runs the db with the name mongodb & exposes port 27071.

 ```
 docker run --name mongodb -p 27071:27017 -d mongo